Wildlife holiday tracking the brown bear

 Every morning and evening, using telescopes and binoculars, you’ll scan the mountain slopes and hillsides for a glimpse of the bears.

 You’ll undertake fresh searches for tracks and indications of their presence and may move with the camp to different sectors in order to cover a larger area.

 What’s the best time of year to see the brown bear?

-The springtime mating season (May and June) is the best time of year to stand a chance of seeing the brown bear.
-The autumn in late September and October is the next best time when the bears are preparing for winter.
+It’s in the spring mating season (May and June) that you stand the best chance of seeing the brown bear.
+The autumn from late September through to the end of November is the next best time when the bears are preparing for winter.